getlantern/heartbeat/README.md

 # heartbeat

-Setup a channel for child process to send heartbeat to parent and kill child if not received for a period of time
+Setup a channel for parent process to keep checking heartbeat from the child process, and kill it if not heartbeat received for a period of time.

+# Credit

+[panicwrap](https://github.com/mitchellh/panicwrap) for the inspiration and test helpers.